-Midwest Divorce Management, Inc. is operated by Katherine Badertscher, CFP®
+Midwest Divorce Management, Inc. is owned & operated by Katherine Badertscher, CFP®

 in Overland Park, KS.
-The services offered to divorcing clients and family law attorneys is done to help mitigate financial confusion and to help clients resolve the disputes related to the dissolution of their marriages respectfully and non-antagonistically.
+The foundation of Katherine's work is built on showing clients they're not alone.
+The services offered are to mitigate financial confusion, improve financial literacy, facilitate financial mediation, and to help clients resolve the disputes related to the dissolution of their marriages respectfully and non-antagonistically.

 While divorce settlement mistakes can last a lifetime, Ms. Badertscher provides services to help you work through your divorce, understand the decisions you're being asked to make, and set you on a more confident financial path.